kashmirintelligence/FE-Engineer-Challenge/README.md

 1. **Temperature System** 🌡️
    - Line chart tracking real-time temperature
-   - Adjustable warning/critical thresholds
+   - Adjustable warning/critical thresholds (drag to change values)
-   - Heat control simulation
+   - Cooling toggle button
+   - Status indicators showing normal/warning/critical states

 2. **Pressure Vessel** 📈
    - Gauge visualisation (0-100%)
    - Emergency release button
-   - Warning indicators
+   - Warning indicators that reflect vessel status

 3. **Flow Rate Monitor** 🌊
-   - Pipe visualisation with animation
+   - Animated pipe flow visualisation
-   - Valve control slider
+   - Valve control slider (0-100%)
-   - Efficiency calculation
+   - Efficiency calculation display

 ## What We're Looking For 👀

-- Clean TypeScript code
+- Clean TypeScript with proper interfaces and type safety
-- Proper state management in Svelte 4
+- Svelte 4 patterns (using runes/signals where appropriate)
-- Component organisation
+- Logical component organisation
-- Responsive design
+- Responsive design (desktop-first, tablet-compatible)
 - Basic tests for critical functions

 ## Project Structure

 This is a monorepo with three packages:
-- `client`: Svelte 4 frontend (use any visualization library you prefer)
+- `client`: Svelte 4 frontend (currently empty panels waiting for your implementation)
-- `server`: Node.js backend with Socket.IO simulating real-time refinery data
+- `server`: Socket.IO backend simulating real-time refinery data
-- `shared`: Common types and constants for type-safe communication
+- `shared`: Common types and constants used by both client and server

-The backend already simulates temperature, pressure and flow rate with random fluctuations and responds to control commands.
-Your job is to create a proper front-end that visualises the data and lets operators control the systems.
+The data flow works like this:
+1. Server runs simulators that generate realistic plant data
+2. Socket.IO sends updates to connected clients
+3. Your visualisations display this data and let users control the simulations

+## Data & Control Interface

+The server emits these events:
+- `temperature:update` - Current temperature, thresholds and status
+- `pressure:update` - Current pressure value and status
+- `flow:update` - Current flow rate, valve position and efficiency

+Your client can send these commands:
+- `temperature:control` - Adjust cooling or thresholds
+- `pressure:release` - Trigger emergency pressure release
+- `flow:valve-adjust` - Change valve position (0-100%)

 ## Getting Started 🚀

 1. Clone this repo
 2. Install pnpm if you don't have it: `npm install -g pnpm`
-3. `pnpm install`
+3. Run `pnpm install`
-4. `pnpm build` (important: builds all packages first)
+4. Run `pnpm build` (builds all packages)
-5. `pnpm dev` (runs both frontend and backend)
+5. Run `pnpm dev` (starts both client and server)

-**The client runs at http://localhost:3000 and the server at http://localhost:3001.**
+The app runs at http://localhost:3000 with the server at http://localhost:3001.

-If you have issues with the app not loading, try:
-- Run `pnpm build` again to make sure everything is compiled correctly
+## Debugging

+- Use the debug panel (bottom-right corner) to see all socket events
+- Check browser console for any errors
-- Try running server and client separately: `pnpm dev:server` and `pnpm dev:client`
+- For Socket.IO issues, try running server and client separately:

-6. `pnpm test` (runs all tests)

-## Git Workflow

-We use [conventional commits](https://www.conventionalcommits.org/) to maintain a clean and meaningful git history.

-Use `pnpm commit` instead of `git commit` to get a helpful interactive prompt.

-Your commit messages must follow the pattern:
-- **feat**: A new feature
-- **fix**: A bug fix
-- **docs**: Documentation changes
-- **style**: Code style changes (formatting, etc)
-- **refactor**: Code changes that neither fix bugs nor add features
+  - `pnpm dev:server`
+  - `pnpm dev:client`

+## Testing Your Code

+Run tests with `pnpm test`.
+We've set up test infrastructure, just add your test files.

+All tests must pass for your PR to be accepted.

+## Tips for Success

+- Start with one panel (temperature) and get it fully working before moving to others
+- Use SCSS for styling (we've set up Svelte preprocessing for you)
+- TypeScript interfaces are already defined in the shared package
+- You can use any visualisation library, or roll your own with SVG
+- Focus on functionality first, then polish the UI
-- **test**: Adding or improving tests
+- Leave time for writing tests
-- **chore**: Changes to the build process or tools

-The pre-commit hooks will lint your code and run relevant tests before letting you commit.
-If things fail, fix them before committing.

-## Technical Requirements
+## Submission Requirements

-- Use proper Svelte 4 patterns and reactivity
-- Make sure your components receive proper TypeScript props
-- Test business logic separately from UI rendering when possible
-- Use responsive design so it works on tablets (but desktop is priority)
+Create a PR containing your changes.
+We'll review:
+1. How you structured components
+2. Type safety and TypeScript usage
+3. Test coverage for critical functionality
+4. UI/UX decisions and implementation quality

-Don't waste time on login screens or fancy animations.
-Focus on making the core monitoring features solid and maintainable.
+Don't spend time on login screens or features not mentioned in the brief.
+Focus on solid, maintainable visualisations of the simulated data.

-Quality over quantity.
-Your creativity, your choices.